-The different topic areas under which planning obligations might be identified in a Section 106 Agreement, for example Affordable Housing or Employment and Enterprise.
+The different topic areas under which planning obligations can be sought, for example Affordable Housing or Employment and Enterprise.

 Idea Store

 A strategic facility in Tower Hamlets which provides library facilities, a wide range of adult learning courses, computer access and activities and events.